apache/rocketmq/README.md

 * Reliable FIFO and strict ordered messaging in the same queue
 * Efficient pull and push consumption model
 * Million-level message accumulation capacity in a single queue
-* Multiple messaging protocols like JMS and OpenMessaging
+* Multiple messaging protocols like gRPC, MQTT, JMS and OpenMessaging
 * Flexible distributed scale-out deployment architecture
 * Lightning-fast batch message exchange system
 * Various message filter mechanics such as SQL and Tag